Complex interpolation of $\mathbb{R}$-norms, duality and foliations: Introduction and background on complex interpolation

 Is it possible to perform complex interpolation of real Banach spaces?
 What are the symmetries of the homogenous complex Monge--Amp\`ere equation?
 In the present article, we will show that these two questions have a partial common answer.

 Arguably, it is a bit unreasonable to ask for complex interpolation of real Banach spaces; moreover, why would one want to do such a thing?
 One motivation comes from the geometry of convex bodies.
 The classical Brunn-Minkowski theory deals with convex combinations $(1-t)K+tL$ of convex bodies, and this is also the operation that real interpolation relies upon.
 But for several interesting geometric problems, one would like to consider geometric means "$K^{1-t} L^t$" of bodies, in particular when it comes to duality (or rather polarity, for bodies).
 A crucial property of complex interpolation is that it commutes (in an isometric way) with duality of Banach spaces, and therefore, if we interpolate between a space and its (conjugate) dual, we find ``in the middle'' the Euclidean space.
 This property can be used to recover some special cases of the Blaschke-Santal\'o inequality, for instance, see Berndtsson \cite{Be} and Cordero-Erausquin \cite{ce}.
+Geometric means of bodies appear also in the context of the log-Brunn-Minkowski problem of B\"or\"oczky, Lutwak, Yang and Zhang \cite{BLYZ}.